lukso-network/lukso-dapps-voting/README.md

 ## MetaMask/Nifty Wallet extensions setup

-* Connect to LUKSO Network in MetaMask extension (See [POA Network on MetaMask](https://github.com/poanetwork/wiki/wiki/POA-Network-on-MetaMask)) or in Nifty Wallet extension (See [POA Network on Nifty Wallet](https://github.com/poanetwork/wiki/wiki/POA-Network-on-Nifty-Wallet)) and import your voting key.
+* Connect to POA Network in MetaMask extension (See [POA Network on MetaMask](https://github.com/poanetwork/wiki/wiki/POA-Network-on-MetaMask)) or in Nifty Wallet extension (See [POA Network on Nifty Wallet](https://github.com/poanetwork/wiki/wiki/POA-Network-on-Nifty-Wallet)) and import your voting key.

 ## Governance Dapp overview